ts4z/barge-rulebook/README.md

 This is my revision of the BARGE rulebook intended for a multi-author audience.

-This is an attempt to produce readable input text, HTML, and PDF output from one set of documents.
+This is an attempt to produce readable input text and HTML (and someday, PDF) from one set of documents that is easy to maintain.

 Markdown is an easy-to-edit but subtly ambiguous format that has become popular.
 This format has a few things going for it: it reads as text, so the